itp-dwd/2020-spring/guides/git.md

 Github is a platform where you can develop projects -- software or otherwise -- with others.

+## GitHub Desktop

+[GitHub Desktop](https://desktop.github.com/) is an application that provides you with a GUI for interacting with git and GitHub.
+It allows you to run git commands outside of the command line, and synchronize your changes with GitHub.
+It is recommended that you get comfortable using git from the command line, as this is the most common way to use it.
+However, if you are having issues synching your local repositories with your remote repositories, GitHub Desktop can help.

 ## SSH keys for Git Authentication/Authorization

 If you want to connect to Github from your local repositories, then you'll need to set up SSH keys that allow you to authenticate from the terminal/commandline and push or pull changes from Github to your local machine.